If you are safe today, you have a responsibility.

 You have a responsibility to be grateful and use what you have been given – your education, your position, your privilege, your resources, and your voice – to advocate for those facing terror and violence.

 You have a responsibility to not let hate win.
 Do not let this week’s events perpetuate fear, stereotypes, or Islamophobia in your heart or in your society.

 A woman was just attacked for speaking Swahili in a suburban Applebees less than 10 minutes from where I grew up.
-It's a horrific hate crime that I’m appalled happened so close to home.
+It's a horrific hate crime and I’m appalled happened so close to my home.